Multiscale Comparative Connectomics: Results

-Here, we demonstrate that the characterization of vertex-level brain connectivity provided by the omnibus embedding contain information that is not available in commonly-used anatomical features.
+Here, we demonstrate that the characterization of vertex-level brain connectivity provided by the omnibus embedding contains topological information that is not available in commonly-used anatomical features.
 Following registration of all diffusion imaging data, the following anatomical features were derived for each vertex in every mouse brain: volume, apparent diffusion coefficient (ADC), fractional anisotropy (FA), and radial diffusivity (RD).
-For every vertex, we tested if the genotype labels and the low-dimensional embedding of the vertex produced by \omni\ were conditionally independent given any of the anatomical features of that vertex \cite{wangSureIndependenceScreening2017a}.
-The implication of this test is that if genotype and the embedding are conditionally independent given a particular feature, then that feature is a confounder, summarizing all of the information contained by the embedding.
-If the alternative is true, then \omni\ captures a characterization of brain connectivity not explained by that anatomical feature.
-This conditional independence testing procedure is described in further detail in Section \ref{sec:ci-test}
+For every vertex, we tested if the genotype labels and the low-dimensional embedding of the vertex produced by \omni were conditionally independent given any of the anatomical features of that vertex \cite{wangSureIndependenceScreening2017a}.
+Phrasing this mathematically, let $Y \in \mathcal{Y}$ be a discrete random variable representing the genotype of a mouse.
+For a given vertex $i$, let $X_i \in \mathcal{X} \subseteq \mathbb R^d$ be a random variable representing the vertex's latent position in an \rdpg estimated by \omni, and let $A_i \in \mathcal{A}$ be a vector of anatomical features that describe the vertex.
+If the mouse's genotype and the vertex's embedding are conditionally independent given the anatomical features, then

+That is, the information about connectivity encoded in the vertex's latent position is redundant given the anatomical features.
+However, if null hypothesis of conditional independence is rejected, the latent position contains information about connectivity not represented in the anatomy.

-We find that for 225 out of 332 vertices, the genotype labels and \omni\ embedding were conditionally dependent given the anatomical feature (Figure \ref{fig:causal}).
-All four anatomical features were confounders for only 52 vertices, and the majority of these vertices were not in the top 100 strongest signal vertices.
-Thus, for most vertices, the omnibus embedding provides additional insight into connectivity beyond what is explained by the anatomical features, demonstrating the value of this means of \textit{microscale} analysis.
+We find that for 282 out of 326 vertices, the genotype labels and \omni embedding were conditionally dependent given each of the anatomical feature (Figure \ref{fig:causal}).
+All four anatomical features were confounders for only 28 vertices, and the majority of these vertices were not in the top 100 strongest signal vertices.
+Thus, for most vertices, the omnibus embedding provides additional insight into connectivity beyond what is explained by the anatomical features, demonstrating the value of this means of \textit{local level} analysis.
 Our findings demonstrate that, in most cases, anatomical features do not encode additional information about mouse genotype than the connectomes.